hall757/aerohacking/README.md

  "https://va.extremecloudiq.com:443/afs-webapp/hiveos/images/AP230-10.0r9b.img.S"
 # Don't ask for the password, I will ignore you.
 ```
-To capture the headers, this is what I added to my squid config on pfsense in the advanced Custom Options Before auth.
+To capture the headers, this is what I added to my squid config on pfsense in the advanced Custom Options Before Auth.
 ```
 strip_query_terms off
 log_mime_hdrs on